vbabiy/django-hydra-auth-backend/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `djang-hydra-auth-backend` for local development.
+Here's how to set up `django-hydra-auth-backend` for local development.

-1. Fork the `djang-hydra-auth-backend` repo on GitHub.
+1. Fork the `django-hydra-auth-backend` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/djang-hydra-auth-backend.git
+    $ git clone git@github.com:your_name_here/django-hydra-auth-backend.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv djang-hydra-auth-backend
+    $ mkvirtualenv django-hydra-auth-backend
-    $ cd djang-hydra-auth-backend/
+    $ cd django-hydra-auth-backend/
     $ python setup.py develop

 4. Create a branch for local development::